Caparisun/Linear_Regression_Project/SQL_Files/README.md

 order by price DESC;
 ```

 ### 14.)
 Most customers are interested in properties with three or four bedrooms.
-What is the difference in average prices of the properties with three and four bedrooms?
+What is the difference in the average prices of the properties with three and four bedrooms?
 ```
 SELECT round((Select avg(price) from house_price_data where bedrooms=4) from (SELECT avg(price) from house_price_data where bedrooms=3), 1) as difference;